For a faster, more profitable home sale

 Because energy comes through doors, keep entries free of clutter and furniture that could interrupt the flow of energy.

 For a small entry, place a brightly colored rug in on the floor.
 Colorful art or a strong wall color can also serve as a focal point.
-For home staging, avoid garish, bright wall colors.

-It's truly anathema to hang two large mirrors facing each other.
+Avoid hanging two large mirrors facing each other.
 In feng shui this creates a vortex of energy between the two that is very combative and stuck.
 And why would your place a mirror to reflect another mirror anyway?

 If you have a perfect "work triangle," (oven-sink-fridge) then your kitchen already has the right balance between the two competing elements of fire and water.